 Skill Level: Beginner

-This fanciful star is constructed using the 'connector corners' or 'sew and flip' technique.
+This fanciful star is constructed using the 'connector corners', sometimes known as the 'sew and flip' technique.

-A simply perfect beginner quilt block with anything but simple-looking results!
+A ultimate perfect beginner quilt block with anything but simple-looking results!

 The open toe applique foot is the perfect presser foot for stitching on a drawn line because there's nothing between your eyes and the needle.